UWOrbital/OBC-firmware/README.md

     pip install -r requirements.txt # You may want to create a Python virtual env before this pre-commit install
     ```
+    - You may receive a message in yellow saying where pre-commit.exe was installed and that you need to add it to PATH
+        - To do this go to View advanced System settings -> Environment Variables -> Path -> Edit and copy and paste the path to where pre-commit.exe is                    installed.
+You may need to restart after doing this for the changes to take place.
+    - Once your PATH is set up and pre-commit is installed you can use `pre-commit run --all-files` to format all of your files before committing
     **Note:** pre-commit is used to format your code whenever you make a commit.

 You'll be using WSL2 primarily for building the firmware and running tests.